Lettering: Examples of application

 Lettering includes unadorned lettering used for purposes such as blueprints and comic books, as well as decorative lettering such as sign painting and custom graphics, posters, for a letterhead or business wordmark, lettering in stone, lettering for advertisements, fileteado, graffiti, or on chalkboards.

 Lettering may be drawn, incised, applied using stencils, or using computer software.
 Lettering that was not created using computers is commonly referred to as hand-lettering.
+The term 'letter cutting' is used particularly for inscriptions cut in stone, such as for a memorial plaque.